Awaiting a Homecoming

-Little Red clutches the string of beads tightly as he gazes out over the stormy sea, the howling wind stinging his eyes with the white sea foam.
-A majestic sea eagle spreads its broad wings above his head, gracefully turning in the stiff breeze with its eye also out on the sea, as if to aid Little Red in his vigilant search.
+The lanky dark-complexioned boy clutches the string of holy beads tightly as he gazes out over the stormy sea, the howling wind stinging his eyes with the white sea foam.
+A majestic sea eagle cries out and spreads its broad wings above his head, gracefully turning in the stiff breeze with its eye also out on the sea, as if to aid Daeng Noi (Little Red) in his vigilant search for the boat carrying his tradesman father from India.
 He rubs his thumb over each of the round glass charms to summon its magical effect.
 One-by-one he touches the red-mouthed face…the sunburst face…the white heavenly bird…the all-seeing eye…the peacock-striped and blood-red cylinders, whispering the strange sounding Sanskrit prayer he heard from the shriveled, bearded wanderer from his father’s native land.

 He doesn’t know what it means, other than he must repeat it 108 times, calling on Krishna, god of compassion, to protect his father in his travels.